 This warmth is made possible by using synthetic insulation in the boot lining.
 Synthetic insulation is the warmest insulation used in winter boots, compared to felt or fleece.
 The warmth of the Thermo Chill is even more surprising given its ultra-lightweight.
 This is the lightest boot in our review but far from the coldest.
 It is suitable for hikes on cold winter days, walking around town, and even shoveling or doing chores in the cold snow.

 These aren't the tallest winter boots out there, but they still offer decent weather protection.
 They are constructed with leather and mesh uppers treated with polyurethane for long-term waterproofing.
 We stood in the creek for minutes and minutes, and water never made its way through the fabric of the boot.

 A small notch in the boot shaft about one inch below the top of the tongue, on each side, is the first place that water can enter this boot.
 At 7.5 inches off the ground, this is about average for our test.
 It is relatively rare that we find ourselves stepping in puddles deeper than 7.5 inches in the wintertime, but nonetheless, other boots (like Pac boots and slip-on work boots) offer more weather protection.

 Comfort and Fit

 Achieving good traction isn't rocket science, and we are glad to see that some winter boots are getting the memo.
-The Thermo Chill has a tread pattern that looks exactly like that of an off-road or all-terrain tire on a Jeep or pickup truck.
-On the trail, this boot instills confidence that the user won't be sliding around.
+The Thermo Chill has a tread pattern that looks exactly like an off-road or all-terrain tire on a Jeep or pickup truck.
+This boot instills confidence that the user won't be sliding around on the trail.

 — Jeff Dobronyi